 On April 20, 2010, an explosion on the Deepwater Horizon/BP MC252 drilling platform in the Gulf of Mexico killed 11 workers and caused the rig to sink.
 As a result, oil began leaking into the Gulf creating one of the largest spills in American history.
 During the next 87 days an estimated 4 million barrels (168 million gallons) were released from the reservoir, of which 3.19 million (134 million gallons) were released into the Gulf of Mexico.

-NOAA and many partner organizations are conducting research to determine the full extent of the damage from the spilled oil on the Gulf of Mexico ecosystem and economy.
-We know that this spill impacted wildlife, habitats, fishing communities, and commerce along the large coastal areas of Louisiana, Mississippi, Texas, Alabama, and Florida.
+NOAA and many partner organizations have conducted research to determine the full extent of the damage from the spilled oil on the Gulf of Mexico ecosystem and economy.
+This spill impacted wildlife, habitats, fishing communities, and commerce along the large coastal areas of Louisiana, Mississippi, Texas, Alabama, and Florida.

 The Gulf of Mexico’s diverse ecosystem includes deep-sea ocean ridges and trenches, mid-depth banks, barrier islands, beaches, coral reefs, and estuaries.
 As currents and winds spread the oil from the mile-deep spill site, all habitats were at risk of contamination.
 Estuaries and coral reefs are some of the most sensitive areas in the impact zone as they provide protection, feeding areas, and nurseries for a large diversity of species.